 Science, not silence.
 Join the march or join the discussion.

-The March for Science is an international event in which scientists, science enthusiasts and concerned citizens plan to walk out the lab and into the streets.
-Marches are planned for Auckland and Christchurch.
+The March for Science is an international event in which scientists, science enthusiasts and concerned citizens plan to walk out of the lab and into the streets.
+Marches are planned for Auckland, Palmerston North, Wellington, Christchurch, Queenstown and Dunedin.

 The March for Science has its origins in recent policy changes put in place by the United States government.
 The focus has widened to highlight global support for the defense of science research and evidence-based policies.